shambhavipriyam/writing_econ_intro/README.md

 6. Exercise document: [LINK to Google Doc workspace](https://docs.google.com/document/d/1fceAiHvP4yBhaVUCYCR0Dq4c0ecdyWJwpZQvexu27DA/edit?usp=sharing)

-_Do continue working on the exercise and refer back to this document for comments.
-After March 15th, the final document will be closed for interaction and comments and be uploaded here for reference._
+_The final document has been closed for interaction on March 17th.
+The above link can be used for reference._

 ## Discussion during the workshop
 1. To learn more about data analysis software you can refer to the following: